 Steven R. Galster is an environmental and human rights investigator and counter-trafficking program designer.
-Since 1987, he has planned and participated in investigations and remedial programs to stop wildlife trafficking, human trafficking, and corruption, and to build good governance in Asia, Africa, Russia, and the USA.
-He co-founded several civil society organizations, including: Global Survival Network, Phoenix, WildAid, and Freeland.
+Since 1987, he has planned and participated in investigations and remedial programs to stop wildlife trafficking, human trafficking, and associated corruption, to build good governance in Asia, Africa, Russia, and the USA.
+He founded and co-founded several civil society organizations, including: Global Survival Network, Phoenix, WildAid, and Freeland.
 He currently serves as Director of Freeland, a counter-trafficking group.
-He has been featured on CNN, National Geographic, Discovery, and in TIME Magazine and the New York Times.
+He has been featured on CNN, BBC, National Geographic, Discovery, and in TIME Magazine and the New York Times.

 Education